mdriscollic/docs/content/en/docs/Settings/Settings_inventory/Settings_inventory.md

 2. In the **Delete Call number type** dialog, click **Delete**.
 A confirmation message appears and the Call number type is deleted.

 Note: Call number types that have at least one value assigned in Inventory cannot be deleted.
 The call numbers must first be assigned a different type or deleted.

+## Settings \> Inventory \> Number generator options

+Use this setting to enable Number generators for the barcode, accession number and/or call number in Inventory.

+Three options are available:

+-   **Off** (Number can only be filled manually.)
+-   **On, field editable** (Number can be filled using the generator and edited, or filled manually.)
+-   **On, field not editable** (Number can only be filled using the generator.)

+In addition, you can select the setting “Use the same generated number for accession number and call number” to insert the same number into both fields.

+See [Using Number Generators Within Apps](../../settings/settings_service_interaction/settings_service_interaction) for more information.

 ## Settings \> Inventory \> Integrations